An Interview with Nina Butorac

 fully grasp the depth of its literature.
 Ours is a very corporeal faith.
 Catholics regard the human body as the

 instrument through which our salvation is achieved.
-We are not redeemed by God’s spiritual absolution but
+We are not redeemed by some spiritual absolution, but

 by a bloody action in human history.
 God sanctified our humanity by becoming human, by taking on human